 An order is unenforceable if it is not clear and does not lay out the parties' responsibilities.
-You would be left with orders that are not worth the paper that they are printed on.
-All of your hard work in getting your case to its end could be wasted if your court orders are not reflective of the mediated settlement agreement.
+You would be left with demands that are not worth the paper that they are printed on.
+All of your hard work in getting your case to its end could be wasted if your court orders do not reflect the mediated settlement agreement.

 Questions about hiring an attorney?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today’s family law blog, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions and receive direct feedback about your particular circumstances.
+If you have any questions about the material presented in today's family law blog, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.

 Other Articles you may be interested in: